The Full Guide on Twitch Emote Sizes & Guidelines

 Twitch emotes are always changing based on new trends, memes, and cultural events.
 Since followers are allowed to create their own emoticons, we get questions all the time about free Twitch emote makers and the best Twitch emote sizes.

-I’ve created a full guide on Twitch offline banners, panel sizes, cover photos, but have yet to discuss Twitch emoticons.
+I’ve created a full guide on Twitch offline banners, panel sizes, and cover photos, but have yet to discuss Twitch emoticons.
 Here is a full guide on everything you need to know about Twitch emoticons and the proper Twitch emote dimensions so you can get started on your own!

-What is a Twitch Emoticon?
+What is a Twitch Emote?

-Twitch emotes are created by the host of a livestream so that stream viewers can use to interact with the live video.
+Twitch emotes are created by the host of a livestream that stream viewers can use to interact with the live video.
 Emoticons are typically created based off of trends, memes, and images that are relevant to a specific Twitch stream.

 What is the best Twitch Emote Size?

-The best Twitch emote sizes are 28 x 28 pixels for web, 56 x 56 pixels for Retina display, and 112 x 112 for larger platforms.
+The best Twitch emote sizes are 28 x 28 pixels for web, 56 x 56 pixels for Retina display, and 112 x 112 pixels for larger platforms.
 These dimensions have an aspect ratio of 1:1 and Twitch requires that you submit your emotes in all three sizes.

 Twitch Emote Guidelines

-Before you’re able to use your Twitch emoticons, you’ll have to make sure that your design follows the Twitch emote guidelines set out by the platform.
+Before you’re able to use your Twitch emoticons, you’ll have to make sure that your design follows the Twitch emote guidelines set by the platform.
 Once your emoji is submitted, it will go through a Twitch emote approval process.

-• You must submit the Twitch emotes in three dimensions (28 x 28, 56 x 56, 112 x 112)
+• You must submit Twitch emotes in three sizes (28 x 28, 56 x 56, 112 x 112)

-• The images must be a PNG. file format
+• The images must be a PNG file format

 • The emote must have a transparent background